 It is also possible that none of these treatments are actually effective at all (or enough) and require a very long time to give results.
 Otherwise, it is highly likely that no matter of what method of study was used, the results and effectiveness may have been more obvious.

 Unfortunately, there is no solid scientific evidence as to any of the treatments working for cellulite.
 However, going through these research studies I have noticed that they all have a few things in common.
-Most treatments based their strategy on increasing collagen synthesis and redistributing or breaking fat cells and increasing topical blood flow.
+Most treatments based their strategy on increasing collagen synthesis, redistributing or breaking fat cells and increasing topical blood flow.
 Collagen synthesis is a very important aspect of keeping our skin healthy and young and is something that we should perhaps focus on, in body creams as well.
 Why are body butters and creams so much simpler than face creams in terms of action and ingredients?

-Make sure to hydrate your body skin and if you can, use products that will help with collagen synthesis as well like for example ones that include hyaluronic acid.
+Make sure to hydrate your body skin and if you can, use products that will help with collagen synthesis as well, like for example ones that include hyaluronic acid.
 Other ingredients of importance in keeping the skin healthy (and therefore thicker and more elastic meaning cellulite will not be as prominent) are vitamins C and E and other anti-oxidants that stop free-radicals from damaging processes and nutrients in skin.
 Retinol or vitamin A has also been employed in some of these treatments, however its effectiveness is still contested.

 Try to keep your body skin as healthy as you keep your face skin and spend a few minutes massaging your lotions or creams into the body to increase blood flow.
 Keep hydrated not only by using moisturizers but also by drinking enough water and find an exercise regime that works for you.
 Unfortunately, for now, the only way that definitely gets rid off or minimizes cellulite is through exercise.
 Sweat it off ladies!
 And remember, sweat is fat crying!

-Here’s some related posts that might be of interest:
+Some related posts that might be of interest: